phcompeau/biological_modeling_course/_pages/coronavirus/extra.md

 * From Chris: For more information of how to calculate the energies and the functions for potential energy, click <a href="https://www.ks.uiuc.edu/Research/namd/2.9/ug/node22.html" target="_blank">here</a>.

 ## Extra

-* Need to have already specified that spike is a homotrimer before we appeal to the tutorial.

 * We need to make sure that the specification of the .pdb file type comes back somewhere before we give the results.
 It may be a perfect place to do so in this lesson.